ColinFay/colinfay.github.io/_posts/2020-01-05-chuck-deployment-shiny-docker-kubernetes.md

 excerpt_separator: <!--more-->
 ---

-`chuck` is a small app you can use as an example as a training tool for deploying Shiny applications.
+`chuck` is a small app you can use as a training tool for deploying Shiny applications.

 ### Why?

-In late december the ThinkR team followed a three day workshop on Kubernetes, which was the opportunity for us to receive a proper training on how to deploy apps to Kube.
+In late December the ThinkR team followed a three day workshop on Kubernetes, which was the opportunity for us to receive a proper training on how to deploy apps to Kube.
 One challenging thing for this training was to find an app that was useful for toying around: the *Old